telerik/blazor-docs/components/grid/drag-drop.md

 ### Drag and Drop a Row between Grids

-When you drap and drop items from one instance of the Grid to another, the `OnRowDrop` event fires for both instances of the Grid.
+When you drap and drop items from one instance of the Grid to another, the `OnRowDrop` event fires for both instances of the Grid so you can update both their data sources.
 All instances must be bound to the same model.

 ````Component
 @* Drag a row from one Grid and Drop it in the other *@